mikemccabe210/nerval_networks/README.md

   the need for a projection step or refinement of the space through a secondary clustering mechanism.

-This would have an advantage of existing techniques for extracting nerve complexes in that the sizes and shapes of these microclusters would be adaptive rather than bound to grids in a projection space.
+This would have an advantage over existing techniques for extracting nerve complexes in that the sizes and shapes of these microclusters would be adaptive rather than bound to grids in a projection space.
 It would also reduce the noise introduced by arbitrary grid partitions and separate clustering schemes per bin.
+The downside would be that tuning would be less direct, since users would need to control hyperparameters like regularization strength and layer/neuron counts rather than parameters that directly tweak the space.
 Current obstacle is devising a scheme that adjusts for data sets with different densities without heavy hyperparameter tuning.

 ## Examples